Thousands of students choose Canada as their destination yearly, and the numbers keep increasing.

 Email Admissions

-Although online or direct submissions are usually recommended, WES does offer an email alternative as not all institutions can do so.
+Although online or direct submissions are usually recommended, there is also a WES email address to send transcripts to, as not all institutions can do it for you.
 Below are the requirements for email submissions:

 Do’s and Don’ts When Submitting Your Transcripts

-Don’t: Send your transcripts from your email address.
+• Send your transcripts to your email address.
 They will not be accepted unless sent from an approved source.

 FAQs

-The verification process can take up to seven business days after receiving documents and payment.
-Immigration Refugees and Citizenship Canada (IRCC) application can take up to 35 business days, so it is best to submit your documents well in advance.
+The WES processing time can take up to seven business days after receiving documents and payment.
+Immigration Refugees and Citizenship Canada (IRCC) application can take up to 35 business days, so submitting your documents well in advance is best.

 How Much Does A WES Evaluation Cost?